mrgloom/kaggle-dogs-vs-cats-caffe/README.md

 1. learning_from_scratch is folder with models that were used in NVIDIA DIGITS with Caffe backend.

-Tested on system with following OS configuration and hardware:
+Tested on system with following configuration:

 Ubuntu version:
 >lsb_release -a
 Ubuntu 14.04.4 LTS